 Children living with their parents are considered part of the same household until age 22.

-Furthermore, many legal non-citizens are eligible for CalFresh benefits.
+Furthermore, many legal non-citizens are eligible for California food stamp benefits.

 Also, even if you can’t get CalFresh benefits for yourself, other members of your household may be eligible.